-While I’m historically been primarily loyal to Hyatt and Marriott, Hilton has grown on me a lot lately, thanks to the number of new luxury hotels they’ve opened, and also how easy it is to earn points with their credit cards.
+While I’ve historically been primarily loyal to Hyatt and Marriott, Hilton has grown on me a lot in recent years, thanks to the number of new luxury hotels the group has opened, and also thanks to how easy it is to earn points with Hilton’s co-branded credit cards.

-I’ve already reviewed all three personal Hilton credit cards, including the:
+I’ve reviewed all three personal Hilton credit cards, including the: